thgrund/tidal-looper/feedback/README.md

 Hydra is a set of tools for livecoding networked visuals.
 There are plugins for Atom and VSCode.
 But you can also run it locally on your browser.

-In the file ``hydra-example-looper.scd`` two types of messages are sent  to different adresses:
+In the file ``hydra-looper.scd`` two types of messages are sent  to different adresses:

 - ``"/hydra/color"`` : Sends and array with three floats (as rgb) values
 - ``"/hydra/brightness"``: Sends and float value